 facilities are also provided.

 The Calusa Heritage Trail is open daily for self-guided visits from sunup to sundown.
 Restrooms, book and gift shop, and classroom are open Monday-Saturday from 10:00 a.m. to 4:00 p.m.
-Guided tours are offered to the public during peak season (January - April) on Wednesdays and Saturdays at 10:00 a.m.
+Guided tours are offered to the public during peak season (January - April) on Wednesdays, Fridays, and Saturdays at 10 a.m. and 1 p.m.
 Groups may also schedule guided tours at other times by calling the RRC at 239-283-2157.
 Requested donations for visitors to the Calusa Heritage Trail are $7.00 for adults, $5.00 for seniors, and $4.00 for children.
 Members of the Friends of the RRC are admitted free.
 Income from donations and memberships makes it possible for the RRC maintain this important archaeological site.

 Click on map to enlarge.